-The board or its designee will honor a parent's request to transfer his or her child to another classroom or campus if the district has determined that the child has been a victim of bullying, including cyberbullying, as defined by Education Code 37.0832.
+The board or its designee will honor a parent's request to transfer their child to another classroom or campus if the district has determined that the child has been a victim of bullying, including cyberbullying, as defined by Education Code 37.0832.

-The board or its designee may transfer a student who has engaged in bullying to another classroom.
-The board or its designee will consult with the parent of a child who has engaged in bullying before deciding to transfer the child to another campus.
+The board may transfer a student who has engaged in bullying to another classroom.
+The board will consult with the parent of a child who has engaged in bullying before deciding to transfer the child to another campus.

 Transportation is not provided for a transfer to another campus.
-See the principal for more information.
+See the campus principal for more information.

-[See Bullying, and policies FDB and FFI for more information.]
+[See Bullying (All Grade Levels), and policies FDB and FFI for more information.]

-The district will honor a parent's request for the transfer of his or her child to a safe public school in the district if the child attends a school identified by the Texas Education Agency as persistently dangerous or if the child has been a victim of a violent criminal offense while at school or on school grounds.
+The district will honor a parent's request for the transfer of their child to a safe public school in the district if the child attends a school identified by the Texas Education Agency as persistently dangerous or if the child has been a victim of a violent criminal offense while at school or on school grounds.